aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.rst

 Request a unique IAM user from Aiven support
 --------------------------------------------

-Every customer in Aiven has a dedicated IAM user, therefore there are no share credentials and roles among customers, and a `cross-account role <https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html>`_ provides access to one Aiven project only.
-You can request an IAM user and the `External Id <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html>`_ (the role unique identifier) by contacting the Aiven support at support@Aiven.io.
+Every customer in Aiven has a dedicated IAM user.
+Therefore, there are no shared credentials and roles among customers, and a `cross-account role <https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html>`_ provides access to one Aiven project only.
+You can request an IAM user and the `External ID <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html>`_ (the role unique identifier) by contacting the Aiven support at support@aiven.io.

-The following is a sample IAM user and External Id:
+The following is a sample IAM user and External ID:

 * IAM user: ``arn:aws:iam::012345678901:user/sample-project-user``
-* External Id: ``2f401145-06a0-4938-8e05-2d67196a0695``
+* External ID: ``2f401145-06a0-4938-8e05-2d67196a0695``

 Create an AWS cross-account access role
 ---------------------------------------

 To create a cross-account access role:

-1. Login in the AWS Console and navigate to **IAM** -> **Roles** -> **Create role**
+1. Log in to the AWS Console and navigate to **IAM** -> **Roles** -> **Create role**
 2. Select **Another AWS account** as a type of trusted entity
 3. Specify the **Account ID**